UI-Research/mobility-from-poverty/07_safety/README.md

     * Limitations
     * Missingness

-1. change the file directory listed after the "cd" command on line 8 and copy all source files to the file directory location you chose.
+1. change the file directory listed after the "cd" command on line 8 and copy the crosswalk and zip code source file to the file directory location you chose.
 Files can be found in the Box folder: Box Sync\Metrics Database\Safety\crime_rate
-2. import all files
+2. import and format all files
 3. identify counties cities are in (using city and county names) by mergeing 2018_city.xls with zip_code_database.csv
 4. clean county crime file ((2018_county.xls), this includes cleaning names of counties to match the county_crosswalk.csv file
 5. crosswalk county crime data (2018_county.xls) with county FIPS and population data (county_crosswalk.csv)